IanSkelskey/Record-Store/README.md

 ### [Ian Skelskey](https://github.com/IanSkelskey)

+- Created a Slack channel for the group and hosted initial meetings
 - Contributed to proposal
 - Contributed to creation of ERD
 - Contributed to database design before generating SQL from the relational schema
 - Created git repository
 - Created GitHub project
 - Created and maintained README.md
+- Wrote 1/4 of the insert statements necessary to populate database
+- Wrote 1/4 of the initial queries for deliverable 3
+-